juuni26/Bot-Jun-Discord/README.md

 # Bot-Jun-Discord
 Discord bot

-interacting with twitter api to tweets from discord. updating soon...
+interacting with twitter api to tweets from discord..